-Dan was appointed External Relations Director in April 2017 at Lion Beer Australia, which operates iconic breweries in six states.
+Kathryn was appointed External Relations Manager in March 2022 at Lion Beer Australia, which operates iconic breweries in six states.

 The Committee is a trans-Tasman partnership of professional expertise between the Brewers Association of Australia and the Brewers Association of New Zealand, combining insights and experience to monitor and report on domestic and global developments in beer and alcohol production and marketing.
 It makes these assessments on a quarterly basis.

 The Committee meets once a year (or more often, if needed) to assess trends that may require Brewers Association attention and action in each country.

 Nick Sterenberg is Operations Manager of Coopers Brewery in Adelaide.